-Congratulations to Lillian for winning the Oakville & Milton Humane Society's 2022 P.A.T.C.H.
-Challenge presented by Rick Perciante (left), Executive Director at OMHS and Frank Apa, President of Lexus of Oakville.
+Congratulations to Lillian for winning the the PATCH Challenge Award presented by Frank Apa, President of Lexus of Oakville (R) and Rick Perciante, Executive Director at OMHS.
 It's awarded annually to a child who has made a positive impact through their kindness to people and animals.

 Lillian was recognized for always looking out for the welfare of others and the many animals she comes across.
-Each day she walks her golden retriever Daisy, feeds and looks after her bearded dragon and pet snake (who passed away recently).
-Last summer she sold items she helped make and donated the proceeds to the OMHS.
+Each day she walks her golden retriever Daisy, feeds and looks after her bearded dragon.
+She made and sold items and donated the proceeds to the OMHS.
 Thank you, Lillian, for all that you do for the animals!

-Vital Care for Animals in Distress
+Vital care for animals in distress

 At OMHS, we are committed to being the first responders for animals in need in our community.
-Our Animal Protection Services team of dedicated staff work 365 days of the year providing lifesaving care and support to animals in need.
+Our Animal Protection Services (APS) team of dedicated staff work 365 days of the year providing lifesaving care and support to animals in need.